inertia186/cobblebot/README.md

 ## Switching DBMS

 The default DBMS for CobbleBot is SQLite3.
-If you are getting IO errors or busy timeouts, this is due to the fact that CobbleBot is running multiple processes and SQLite3 isn't the right fit.
-For light traffic servers, these errors are mitigated but not totally eliminated.
+SQLite connections use immediate transactions and a 15-second native busy timeout so separate CobbleBot processes serialize writes before doing transactional work.
+These settings mitigate light contention but do not make SQLite a good fit for sustained concurrent or threaded writes.
+If you are getting IO errors or busy timeouts, use a server database.

 To avoid the problems associated with SQLite3, you should consider Postgres or MySQL.